-Particular attention must be given to the connection of the F_0 signal when the LTC2484 is used with an external conversion clock.
+Particular attention must be given to the connection of the $F_0$ signal when the LTC2480 is used with an external conversion clock.
 This clock is active during the conversion time and the normal mode rejection provided by the internal digital filter is not very high at this frequency.
 A normal mode signal of this frequency at the converter reference terminals can result in DC gain and INL errors.
 A normal mode signal of this frequency at the converter input terminals can result in a DC offset error.
-Such perturbations can occur due to asymmetric capacitive coupling between the F_0 signal trace and the converter input and/or reference connection traces.
-An immediate solution is to maintain maximum possible separation between the F_0 signal trace and the input/reference signals.
-When the F_0 signal is parallel terminated near the converter, substantial AC current is flowing in the loop formed by the F_0 connection trace, the termination and the ground return path.
+Such perturbations can occur due to asymmetric capacitive coupling between the $F_0$ signal trace and the converter input and/or reference connection traces.
+An immediate solution is to maintain maximum possible separation between the $F_0$ signal is parallel terminated near the converter, substantial AC current is flowing in the loop formed by the $F_0$ connection trace, the termination and the ground return path.
 Thus, perturbation signals may be inductively coupled into the converter input and/or reference.
-In this situation, the user must reduce to a minimum the loop area for the F_0 signal as well as the loop area for the differential input and reference connections.
-Even when F_0 is not driven, other nearby signals pose similiar EMI threats which will be minimized by following good layout practices.
+In this situation, the user must reduce to a minimum the loop area for the $F_0$ signal as well as the loop area for the differential input and reference connections.
+Even when $F_0$ is not driven, other nearby signals pose similar EMI threats which will be minimized by following good layout practices.